AntoBrandi/Robotics-and-ROS-2-Learn-by-Doing-Manipulators/README.md

 <p align="center">
    <img src="images/cover_map_localization.png" alt="Cover Map Localization">
 </p>
-Have you ever developed a mapping and a localization algorithm for your robot?
+Have you ever developed a mapping and localization algorithm for your robot?
 Do you want to know more about SLAM (Simultaneous Localization and Mapping) and how to use it to enable your robot to create a nice and accurate map of the environment using a 2D LiDAR sensor?

-Then this course will teach you exaclty that, with many more topics:
+Then this course will teach you exactly that, with many more topics:
 * Robot Localization
 * Map Representations
 * Mapping